Graph Signal Diffusion Models for Wireless Resource Allocation: Optimal Power Control

 \subsection{Numerical Results}

 We perform a 5:1:2 split of the dataset $\ccalT$ across training, validation, and test sets, and draw $\ugnnNumSamplesGen$ samples from the U-GNN policy for evaluating each test network.
 Fig.~\ref{fig:test-performance:ergodic-rates} shows the time-evolution of the cumulative ergodic p$1$-rates (1st percentile), p$5$-rates (5th percentile), and mean-rates (sum-rate utility $f_0$ normalized by $N = \numRx$) across receivers from all test networks for a reference $f_{\min} = \rmin$ scenario.
-Overall, the U-GNN policy closely matches the primal--dual expert in the lower-tail percentiles while achieving comparable mean-rate utility.
-At the 5th percentile, both policies surpass the QoS threshold within 20 time-sharing slots and converge to $0.75$~bits/s/Hz by 100 slots, with the U-GNN and expert curves nearly superimposed throughout.
-The two deterministic baselines, FP and AP, plateau at $0.20$ and $0.40$~bits/s/Hz, respectively, and fail to meet the QoS constraint.
-This trend becomes more nuanced at the 1st percentile, where the U-GNN reaches $0.45$~bits/s/Hz, substantially outperforming AP at $0.15$~bits/s/Hz and FP at $0.08$~bits/s/Hz.
-In terms of mean-rate utility, the U-GNN achieves $3.14$~bits/s/Hz, slightly better than the expert and AP, while FP attains a higher aggregate throughput of $3.3$~bits/s/Hz at the expense of severe QoS unfairness.
+Overall, the U-GNN policy closely tracks the primal--dual expert in the lower-tail percentiles while achieving comparable mean-rate utility.
+At the 5th percentile, both policies surpass the QoS threshold within 20 time-sharing slots and reach $\pFiveExpert$ and $\pFiveUgnn$~bits/s/Hz by 100 slots, respectively, with the two curves nearly superimposed over the first 30 slots and separating only mildly thereafter.
+The deterministic baselines, FP and AP, plateau at $\pFiveFP$ and $\pFiveAP$~bits/s/Hz and fail to meet the QoS constraint.
+The comparison is more nuanced at the 1st percentile, where the U-GNN reaches $\pOneUgnn$~bits/s/Hz, substantially outperforming AP at $\pOneAP$ and FP at $\pOneFP$~bits/s/Hz, but trailing the expert at $\pOneExpert$~bits/s/Hz and remaining below the QoS threshold within the 100-slot horizon.
+In terms of mean-rate utility, the U-GNN attains $\meanUgnn$~bits/s/Hz, above both the expert and AP at $\meanExpert$~bits/s/Hz, while FP achieves the highest aggregate throughput of $\meanFP$~bits/s/Hz at the expense of severe QoS unfairness.

-We remark that the benchmark expert policy is sampled by running thousands of primal--dual iterations on these test networks, so the comparison is naturally favorable to the expert.
-Although a gap emerges at the p$1$ tail as time progresses, the U-GNN remains close to the expert while replacing thousands of primal--dual iterations with a single DDIM sampling pass.
-We also note that the optimal power control policies are generally multi-modal and stochastic [cf.~Fig.~\ref{fig:expert-policy}] as strongly interfering tx-rx pairs often need to alternate their transmissions to meet ergodic rate requirements.
+The expert benchmark is run to convergence on each test network, so the comparison naturally favors the expert, and a gap emerges at the p$1$ tail.
+But this convergence takes roughly $\expertNumEpochsToConverge$ epochs, each comprising $\expertNumPrimalStepPerEpoch$ primal gradient steps [cf.~Fig.~\ref{fig:expert-policy}], and this cost recurs online for every new network state.
+Sampling the learned policy instead takes $\ugnnDDIMSteps$ forward passes of the denoiser per allocation [cf.~\eqref{eq:ddim-sampler}], with no backward passes and no dual updates.
+We also note that the optimal power control policies are generally multi-modal and stochastic [cf.~Fig.~\ref{fig:expert-policy}] as strongly interfering tx-rx pairs often alternate their transmissions to meet their requirements.

 Fig.~\ref{fig:transferability:rmin} shows the U-GNN policy generalizing across minimum-rate requirements.
 We plot the ergodic p$1$, p$5$, and p$10$ rates versus $f_{\min}$ on test networks pooled across all four density levels, with filled markers denoting training values and hollow markers denoting unseen values.
 The p$5$-rate exceeds the QoS threshold across $f_{\min} \in [0.3, 0.8]$ bits/s/Hz, confirming that at least 95\% of receivers meet the minimum-rate constraint and at least the other 4\% are near-feasible.
 The transferred points also interpolate smoothly, indicating that the U-GNN learns a continuous dependence on $f_{\min}$.
 Tail performance degrades at the out-of-distribution (OOD) endpoints, with a mild drop at low $f_{\min} = 0.3$, and sharper drops at $f_{\min} > 0.8$.